Cupprum/MediaServer/server/README.md

 The Media Server is based on Jellyfin, QBittorrent, Prowlarr and Heimdall.

-## Installation process
+## Installation and configuration

-* Install the ArgoCD applications, which configure the services using `install.sh` shell script.
+* Install the ArgoCD applications, which configure the services using `setup.sh` shell script, specifically `./setup.sh install`.

 * Access Jellyfin: [http://192.168.0.100:8096](http://192.168.0.100:8096)